 - 2 tablespoons unsalted butter

 - 1 lb. fresh green beans ends trimmed

 - ½ teaspoon black pepper

 - 1 tablespoon fresh garlic minced

 - In a large skillet, heat the butter over medium-high heat.

-- When the butter stops foaming, add the green beans.
-Cook, stirring often, about 2 minutes.
+- When the butter stops foaming, add the green beans and salt.

-- Add the salt.
-Cook, stirring often, 3 more minutes.
+- Cook, stirring often, for about 5 minutes.

 - Add the black pepper, garlic, and crushed red peppers.

 - Continue to cook, stirring often, for about 5 more minutes, until the beans are tender but not mushy.